13 things you need to do before you graduate

 No, we don't mean just so you can cry about how dangerously low your Student Loan is getting.

 Before this happens, it's worth contacting your bank to find out exactly what it means.
-It's unlikely your interest-free overdraft will just disappear overnight, but your bank might gradually start fading out your student benefits, so it's best to be in the know before this starts to happen.
+It's unlikely your interest-free overdraft will just disappear overnight, but your bank might gradually start fading out your student benefits, so it's best to be in the know before this happens.

 Clean your house to get your deposit back

 We know how much of a pain it can be cleaning up nine months' worth of pre-drinks, late-night takeaways and messy cooking.

 But, unfortunately, the deposit you handed over before you moved in won't reappear any time soon unless you leave the house sparkling.